rbms-bsc/DCRMR/_pages/Edition/Edition.md

 ## 3.01.1 Sources of information

-<a name="3.01.1.1">3.01.1.1</a> The sources of information for the edition elements are the title page, other preliminaries, colophon, and dust jacket (see [Data provenance, 0.1.5](/DCRMR/general-rules/Data-provenance/#015-sources-of-information)), in that order of preference.
+<a name="3.01.1.4.Y.Y">3.01.1.04.Y.Y</a> **Printed text resources**.
+The sources of information for the edition elements are the title page, other preliminaries, colophon, and dust jacket (see [Data provenance, 0.1.5](/DCRMR/general-rules/Data-provenance/#015-sources-of-information)), in that order of preference.
 If an edition element is transcribed from elsewhere than the title page, always indicate its source in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).
 Do not take an edition statement from a source outside the manifestation itself.

+<a name="3.01.1.06.Y.Y">3.01.1.06.Y.Y</a> **Still image resources**.
+Take an edition statement (that is, an indication of a print's  "state") from any source.
+Identification of the state will usually come from a catalogue raisonné or other reference source, or simply by comparison of the item in hand with another exemplar of the manifestation.
+If taken from a source other than the manifestation itself, indicate that it was taken from outside the manifestation by enclosing it in square brackets.
+Always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the source of the information (see 3.SOMETHING.SOMETHING).

 ## 3.01.2 Element order